lvillasen/Quantum-Computer-Simulator/README.md

 	h q[0:2];
 	measure q[0:2];

-If the latex command is found, the circuit is created in ps format by using the qasm2tex.py code from I. Chuang (https://www.media.mit.edu/quanta/qasm2circ/)
+If circuit is set to 1 and the latex command is found, the circuit is created in ps format by using the qasm2tex.py code from I. Chuang (https://www.media.mit.edu/quanta/qasm2circ/)

+The probabilities of all the basis states are plotted if plot is set to 1